AlbertCouchy0/Deep_Learning_and_Neural_Network_Experiment/README.md

 - Adjusting training iterations and the regularization coefficient affected accuracy trends.
 - The sigmoid function outperformed other activation functions.

-## Experiment 2: Experimental Environment Configuration and Convolutional Neural Network
+## Experiment 2: Convolutional Neural Network Application
 ### Content
 - **Environment Configuration**: Set up Python and TensorFlow, and use Google Colab for efficient model training.
 - **Data Preprocessing**: Load the CIFAR-10 dataset, normalize image data to [0, 1], and one-hot encode labels.